 7. Use social media — it’s free marketing!
 Facebook, LinkedIn, Twitter, Pinterest — such outlets are expanding, and are excellent ways to spread the word about your programs and activities.

-Our CMS web design firm has served many nonprofit organizations and take pride in helping them to stand out professionally while telling their unique stories to the Web-viewing public.
+Our Twin Cities web design firm has served many nonprofit organizations and take pride in helping them to stand out professionally while telling their unique stories to the Web-viewing public.
 If you are a non-profit seeking to enhance your public image and jump-start your fund-raising capabilities, contact us at info@ProWeb365.com or at 612-590-8080.

 Terms of Service